equalframework/equal-doc/docs/usage/controllers.md

 Controllers are everywhere and refer to every action involving data manipulation.

-They mainly play the role of data funnels and dispatchers
+They mainly play the role of data funnels and dispatchers.

-but they're also involved in rights management: making sure the user that performs a request has the required permissions.
+But they're also involved in rights management: making sure the user performing a request has the required permissions.